grafana/jsonnet-libs/presto-mixin/README.md

 The Presto mixin contains the following dashboards:

 - Presto overview
-- Presto coordinator overview
+- Presto coordinator
-- Presto worker overview
+- Presto worker
-- Presto logs overview
+- Presto logs

 and the following alerts: